Astravets Nuclear Power Plant: Commissioning

 In December 2019, the first unit started hot trials, checking the reactor unit under hot conditions, but with dummy fuel rods placed in the reactor.
-These tests were completed in April 2020.
-In February 2020, the plant was inspected by IAEA.
-Fuel loading for the first unit started on 7 August 2020.
-On 11 October 2020, Unit 1 achieved first criticality.
-The reactor started supplying electricity on 3 November 2020 and was officially connected to the grid on 7 November 2020.
+These tests were completed by April 2020.
+In February, the plant was inspected by the IAEA.
+Fuel loading for the first unit started on 7 August.
+On 11 October, Unit 1 achieved first criticality.
+The reactor started supplying electricity on 3 November and was officially connected to the grid on 7 November.
 Testing in January 2021 resulted in disconnection from the grid.
-Astravets NPP was issued an operating license on 2 June and entered commercial operation 8 days later.
+Astravets NPP was issued an operating license on 2 June and entered commercial operation eight days later.

-Criticality of unit 2 was first announced on 26 April 2022.
+Criticality of Unit 2 was first announced on 26 April 2022.
+It started supplying electricity in May 2023 and entered commercial operation on 1 November.

+The power plant began generating electricity in 2020.
+In 2024, it had generated 15.7 TWh of electricity, which constituted 14.7% of the Belarus's total energy supply in that year, or 35.8% of the country's electricity generation.

 Technical description

 The nuclear power plant costs up to US$11 billion.
 In addition, there are investments to upgrade the national power grid for power transmission from the nuclear power plant, and the construction of an urban settlement for the power plant's workers.
 Repayment of the $10 billion loan would start no later than April 2021.
 Half the loan was at a fixed 5.23% interest rate and the other half at the six-month Libor dollar rate plus 1.83%.
 In 2020 Belarus requested an extension of the repayment period from 25 to 35 years.

 The preparation, design and exploration works were overseen by a Directorate for the Construction of a Nuclear Power Plant, established under the Ministry of Energy.
 The Nuclear and Radiation Safety Department, part of the Emergencies Ministry, is acting as the state nuclear regulator and licensing authority.
 Scientific support for the project is provided by the United Power & Nuclear Research Institute Sosny of the National Academy of Sciences of Belarus.
 The state-owned power engineering industry research and design institute Belnipienergoprom was the general designer of the plant and operates as the project management company, negotiating and signing contracts with suppliers, carrying out feasibility studies and preparing tender documents.
 Yelena Mironova is the Head of the project management service.

 Atomstroyexport was the contractor and supplier of the III generation VVER-1200 type reactors (AES-2006 model).
 The first two reactors have the combined capacity of around 2400 MW.
-It is possible that two additional reactors will be built by 2025.
+Earlier proposals envisaged that two additional reactors will be built by 2025.
+After the first two units were connected to grid in 2021 and 2023, belarussian government is expected to officially decide to go ahead with proceedings to construct a third unit in 2026, after preliminary decision has been made in november 2025.
+Atomstroyexport is again expected to supply the plant with the same VVER-1200 reactor (as the two already operating) for unit 3.